chongyi-zheng/chongyi-zheng.github.io/_pages/infom.md

 - We conjecture that the baselines fail on these more challenging OGBench tasks because of the *semi-sparse* reward functions.

-- InFOM learn an expressive generative model along with the GPI-like policy extraction strategy to better exploit the high-reward region of the state space.
+- InFOM learns an expressive generative model along with the GPI-like policy extraction strategy to better exploit the high-reward region of the state space.

 ### Ablation study